-When choosing between drones for fishing, it’s a good idea to look at range – the maximum distance you can control the drone (and still see a video signal back).
+When choosing between drones for fishing, it’s a good idea to look at range – the maximum distance you can control the drone and still see a video signal back.
 Even if regulations don’t allow you to fly this far, it gives a good idea of the quality of the radio signal you can expect.

 The best drones for fishing in 2022

-The Air 2S also features an array of collision avoidance sensors meaning you can fly through trees and it’ll plot a route around them rather than plough into them.
+The Air 2S also features an array of collision avoidance sensors, meaning you can fly through trees and it’ll plot a route around them rather than plough into them.
 For more details, see our DJI Air 2S review.(opens in new tab)

 SwellPro support their SplashDrone series of drones with a number of payload release mechanisms for “skytrolling,” so you can troll for fish up to 1.6km from the shore without a boat.(opens in new tab)

-This certainly looks like a piece of marine equipment, and for some the optional TrollSafe bait release tool this will be enough.
+This certainly looks like a piece of marine equipment, and for some the optional TrollSafe bait release tool this will be a must-have.
 It works when you fly your line out and it reaches a certain tension, releasing the bait and line.